-- (1) Students shall receive regular assessments of their practical work, which will constitute 40% of the final practical mark and serve as an indicator of their progress during the year. - (2) The final mark for practical subjects will consist of the regular assessments (40%) and the evaluation of a portfolio submission of work done during the year (60%). - (3) Notwithstanding the provisions of the Copyright Act No. 8 of 1978 with regard to the protection of the right to ownership of original artwork by the artist, no practical work may be disposed of in any manner whatsoever until end-of-year assessment has been finalized. - (4) Students are required to attend 80% of their lectures, tutorials and practicals.
+- The practical work of the students will be assessed regularly.
+It will constitute 40% of the final practical mark and serve as an indicator of their progress during the year. - (2) The final mark for practical subjects will consist of the regular assessments (40%) and the evaluation of a portfolio submission of work done during the year (60%). - (3) Notwithstanding the provisions of the Copyright Act No. 8 of 1978 with regard to the protection of the right to ownership of original artwork by the artist, no practical work may be disposed of in any manner whatsoever until end-of-year assessment has been finalized. - (4) Students are required to attend 80% of their lectures, tutorials and practical.
 Failure to do so may disqualify them from summative assessment in that subject, except in cases of illness, for which a valid medical certificate is supplied, or circumstances, which in the opinion of the Programme Committee were beyond the student's control.